Westerners (Korea): Disputes with the Southerners in the Hyeonjong era

 By the Hyeonjong era (1659-1674), the conflicts between Southerners and Westerners intensified with the Yesong Dispute.

 The Yesong Dispute had its roots in Confucian philosophy.
 When a specific family member died, the rest of the family were required to wear mourning robes for up to three years.
 The problem was that the Chinese text Etiquette and Ceremonial and the Korean text Five Rites of the Dynasty dictated somewhat differently on the matter of sacrificial rites.
 The two texts dictated the following.

 Injo's wife, Grand Queen Dowager Jaui, was alive in 1649.
 Although Jaui was not the birth mother of Hyojong (Injo remarried, and Hyojong was the son of his first wife), by the rules of the Joseon court, Jaui was the legal mother of Hyojong, and therefore Jaui had to wear a mourning robe for her stepson.
 Most Westerners believed that the proper time for Jaui to wear the mourning robe was a year, because Hyojong was the second son of Injo (the eldest son being Prince Sohyeon, who died in 1645.).
 However, Yun Hyu, a Southerner, believed that because Hyojong had inherited the line of Injo and because Sohyeon had died earlier than Hyojong, Hyojong was the eldest child by the doctrines of Etiquette and Ceremonial, meaning that Jaui should wear the mourning robe for three years.

-Song Si-yeol, meanwhile, thought that Hyojong was a Seoja, because Etiquette and Ceremonial said that all sons excepting the eldest son whose mother was not a concubine were called Seoja.
+Song Si-yŏl, meanwhile, thought that Hyojong was a Sŏja, because Etiquette and Ceremonial said that all sons excepting the eldest son whose mother was not a concubine were called Sŏja.
 Therefore, Song claimed that Jaui should wear the mourning robe for a year.

-Because Song Si-yeol and Song Jun-gil had almost absolute power by 1659, the mourning robe of Jaui was decided as a year.
-But ten months later, in 1650, Heo Mok wrote an essay detailing the reasons for Grand Queen Dowager Jaui having to wear a three-year robe.
-Heo believed that the reason for parents wearing three-year mourning robes for their eldest sons was because the eldest son inherited the line of the father.
+Because Song Si-yŏl and Song Chun-gil had almost absolute power by 1659, the mourning robe of Jaui was decided as a year.
+But ten months later, in 1650, Hŏ Mok wrote an essay detailing the reasons for Grand Queen Dowager Jaui having to wear a three-year robe.
+Hŏ believed that the reason for parents wearing three-year mourning robes for their eldest sons was because the eldest son inherited the line of the father.
 Thus, the reason that the eldest son was special was not because they were the first male child, but because they continued the male line.
 Because Hyojong had inherited Injo's line, Hyojong's death required a three-year mourning robe.